July 11, 2013

-A highly conceptual exhibition at the SculptureCenter, "Better Homes," lays bare the complexities of the modern domestic interior.
+An exhibition at the SculptureCenter lays bare the complexities of the modern domestic interior

 A warm and comfortable home, a family gathered around the kitchen table waiting for mom to finish cooking.
 The smiles, the smells, the sounds, all make up this image of wholesome domesticity.
 Even if your childhood in no way resembled what was just described, these images are likely to seem familiar.
 Through different media these domestic ideals have been disseminated for so long that they’ve become a part of our collective memory—whether we’ve experienced them or not.